What Is Resident Abuse in Nursing Homes?

 Financial abuse is among the most common types of abuse perpetrated against nursing home residents.
 Similar to the other types of resident abuse discussed above, financial abuse can also take several forms.

-Stealing money from residents, coercing residents to write checks or make purchases, deceiving residents into signing legal documents, and overcharging residents for items and services are all forms of financial abuse for which legal remedies are available under Florida law.
+Stealing money from residents, coercing them to write checks or make purchases, deceiving residents into signing legal documents, and overcharging them for items and services are all forms of financial abuse for which legal remedies are available under Florida law.

 What Can You Do If You or a Loved One Is a Victim of Nursing Home Abuse?

 If you or a loved one is a victim of nursing home abuse – or if you have any reason to suspect that a loved one may be a victim of nursing home abuse – you should seek help right away.
 First and foremost, you should seek any necessary medical care outside of the nursing home.
 The nursing home cannot prevent you from seeing a doctor of your choosing.
 In the event of an emergency, you should call 911.